-Fortanix Self-Defending Key Management Service (SDKMS) is the world’s first cloud service secured with Intel® SGX.
-With SDKMS, you can securely generate, store, and use cryptographic keys and certificates, as well as other secrets such as passwords, API keys, tokens, or any blob of data.
-Your business-critical applications and containers can integrate with SDKMS using legacy cryptographic interfaces or using the native SDKMS RESTful interface.
+Fortanix Data Security Manager (DSM) is the world’s first cloud service secured with Intel® SGX.
+With Fortanix DSM, you can securely generate, store, and use cryptographic keys and certificates, as well as other secrets such as passwords, API keys, tokens, or any blob of data.
+Your business-critical applications and containers can integrate with Fortanix DSM using legacy cryptographic interfaces (PKCS#11, CNG, and JCE) or using the native Fortanix DSM RESTful interface.

-SDKMS uses built-in cryptography in Intel® Xeon® CPUs to help protect the customer’s keys and data from all external agents, reducing the system complexity greatly by removing reliance on characteristics of the physical boxes.
+Fortanix DSM uses built-in cryptography in Intel® Xeon® CPUs to help protect the customer’s keys and data from all external agents, reducing the system complexity greatly by removing the reliance on characteristics of the physical boxes.
 Intel® SGX enclaves prevent access to customer’s keys or data by Fortanix or any other cloud service provider.

 Unlike many hardware security technologies, Intel® SGX is architected to help protect arbitrary x86 program code.
-SDKMS uses Intel® SGX not only to help protect the keys and data but also all the application logic including role based access control, account set up, password recovery, etc. The result is significantly improved security for a key management service that offers the elasticity of modern cloud software and the hardware-based security of an HSM appliance, all while drastically reducing initial and ongoing costs.
+Fortanix DSM uses Intel® SGX not only to help protect the keys and data but also to all the application logic including role-based access control, account set up, password recovery, etc. The result is significantly improved security for a key management service that offers the elasticity of modern cloud software and the hardware-based security of an HSM appliance, all while drastically reducing initial and ongoing costs.

 Cryptographic Operations and Key Management

-Fortanix SDKMS enables you to manage the lifecycle of security objects (keys, certificates, etc.), and use them for performing cryptographic operations.
+Fortanix DSM enables you to manage the lifecycle of security objects (keys, certificates, etc.), and use them for performing cryptographic operations.
 The following operations are supported:

 - Create symmetric and asymmetric keys